Robert Flores

 When Brianna was a child, Hurricane Katrina struck the State of Louisiana and caused a flood that destroyed the homes of many of her loved ones.
 After witnessing the initial impact of the storm on her family, observing the inequitable recovery efforts, and seeing the long-term effects of the storm on the entire region, Brianna made the decision that she would become a lawyer and that she would use her legal knowledge to advocate for vulnerable people.
 Before becoming an Equal Justice Works Fellow, Brianna worked in indigent criminal defense in Orange County, Florida, where she observed the impacts of the COVID-19 pandemic on her clients.
 As a result of these experiences, Brianna knows what can happen when communities are destabilized and left without a safety net.

-To prepare for weather-related disasters, Brianna will do the following:
+To prepare for weather-related disasters, Brianna has:

 Sponsor: Disaster Resilience Program